DimaPekutko/malanka/README.md

 # Malanka

-Malanka is a statically typed general purpose programming language written in TypeScript and similar to C, Ruby, and Typescript itself.
+Malanka is a compiled, statically typed general purpose programming language written in TypeScript and similar to C, Ruby, and Typescript itself.

 ## Hello World
 ```